TexasInstruments/tvm/ti-docs/source/compiling.rst

 - **.so:** The shared library containing code to run nodes in the compiled graph.
 This is a fat binary.
 Imported TIDL subgraph artifacts and generated C7x code are embedded in this fat binary.
 - **.params:** Contains weights associated with the nodes in the compiled graph.

-At inference time, DLR/TVM runtime read these 3 files and create a runtime instance to run inference.
+At inference time, TVM runtime reads these 3 files and creates a runtime instance to run inference.

 .. hint::